benweet/stackedit.js/docs/index.md

 ## Custom properties

-Pass file properties to enable/disable Markdown extensions.
+Pass file properties to configure the Markdown engine.
 To open a CommonMark file for example:

 ```javascript
 stackedit.openFile({